About Lourdes Grottos

 Lourdes grotto replicas often contain the following features:

-- The statue usually shows Mary’s hands clasped in prayer, not hands spread downward, nor Mary holding the infant Jesus
+• The statue usually shows Mary’s hands clasped in prayer and looking upward, not hands spread downward, nor holding the infant Jesus

-- They usually include a larger cave opening at ground level, which can contain an altar for religious services.
-Sometimes if the grotto has only one cave-like opening and no upper niche on the exterior for a Mary statue, the cave will contain the statues of Mary and Bernadette, sheltering both from the weather (see image below)
+• They usually include a larger cave opening at ground level, which can contain an altar for religious services.
+Sometimes if the grotto has only one cave-like opening and no upper niche on the exterior for a Mary statue, the cave will contain the statues of Mary and Bernadette, sheltering both from the weather (like the one below)

-There are many grottos and shrines of Our Lady that are not specifically Lourdes grottos (shrines of Our Lady of Fatima, Our Lady of Guadalupe, Our Lady of Knock, etc.).
-But sometimes it is not clear if a grotto was intended to be a Lourdes grotto.
-I will include a grotto in my research if it meets one of these criteria:
+There are many grottos and shrines of Our Lady that are not specifically Lourdes grottos (shrines of other Marian apparitions, such as of Our Lady of Fatima, Our Lady of Guadalupe, Our Lady of Knock, etc.).
+Sometimes it is not clear if a grotto was intended to be a Lourdes grotto, but I include a grotto in my research if its builders called it a Lourdes grotto, if a Bernadette statue is included, or if it has an Our Lady of Lourdes statue (hands clasped in prayer and looking upward).
+I occasionally include grottos with exceptionally beautiful rockwork or design, even if it’s not clear that it was intended to be a Lourdes grotto (just because it’s beautiful).